apache/cxf/distribution/src/main/release/samples/jax_rs/spark/README.txt

 or

 mvn exec:java -Dexec.mainClass=demo.jaxrs.server.simple.Server -DexecArgs=-receiverType=queue
-(Uses Spark Queue Receiver initialized with a parallelized data set)
+(uses Spark Queue Receiver initialized with a parallelized data set)

 In both cases a new streaming context is created on every request.

-You cam also try:
+You can also try:

 mvn exec:java -Dexec.mainClass=demo.jaxrs.server.socket.Server